MultithreadCorner/Hydra.Python/docs/Events.rst

 The device is defined as the GPU and any other multicore CPU.
-The device Event class is exactly similar to the Host Events class but the only major difference is HOST Events class work on the single CPU while the DEVICE Events class work on the multiple CPU's or the GPU devices.
+The device Event class is exactly similar to the Host Events class but the only major difference is HOST Events class work on the single CPU while the DEVICE Events class work on the multiple CPUs or the GPU devices.

-In HydraPython the device Events classes supports all the method defined by the host Event classes.
+In HydraPython the device Events classes support all the method defined by the host Event classes.
 The device Event class have ``device`` as their prefix and the number of particle N (up to 10) as their suffix.